euwbah/musescore-xen-tuner/README.md

 > ⚠️ IMPORTANT: The degrees `-2 -1` **must be specified in the same order as the ligature's chain declaration**.
 >
-> For example, if we declared `lig(2,1)` instead, with the second accidental chain on the left, then you would need to write the search-and-replace condition as `-1 -2 bbv`, since now the left number refers to the second accidental chain.
+> 🟡 **For example**, if we declared `lig(2,1)` instead, with the second accidental chain on the left, then you would need to write the search-and-replace condition as `-1 -2 bbv`, since now the left number refers to the second accidental chain.

 The ligatured accidentals can be constructed with multiple symbols.
 As per usual, you join multiple symbols with periods.